bryana

 Florish

-Florish is a mobile application that helps users to track watering, sunlight and fertilizing needs.
-However, their care instructions are broad and not unique to each plant, making it less effective for beginners to use.
+Care instructions are broad and not unique to each plant, which is less effective for beginners

 Must Have